wikorp/wikorp/README.md

 👨‍💻 I'm a software enginner specializing in 🇨‌➕➕ and 🐍Python, with an engineering degree in Computer Science issued by [WUST](https://pwr.edu.pl/en/).

-- I have commercial experience in code maintenance in desktop aplications.
+- I have commercial experience in code maintenance in desktop applications.

 - I developed a deep learning model that learned to play a desktop game based on interactions with that game. (🐍Python)